JScott/blog/_posts/2015-02-23-functional-ci.md

 comments: true
 ---

-A Continuous Integration server is a simple concept but ends up having a complex execution.
-At the core, we want to run scripts for every code commit.
-Robot Sweatshop was able to cut down a lot of complexity by limiting scope but that doesn't solve everything.
-Multiple workers, dying processes, and testing end up being things that Robot Sweatshop simplifies with functional and distributed programming.
+A continuous integration server is a deceptively simple concept.
+Robot Sweatshop limits scope but still has to deal with multiple workers, dying processes, and testing challenges.
+Functional and distributed programming can help address these issues.

 ## Dividing process responsibility